mcsrainbow/mcsrainbow.github.io/content/posts/20211124-2036-opencv/index.en.md

 At first, I was thinking of finding some existing codes from GitHub and just modifying some parameters.
 Then I tried some programs that seemed to be able to train and recognize without any feature engineering, but the actual results were terrible.

 During the competition, colleagues kept showing their stage results in the group, and they all did feature engineering.
-So I also searched the articles in this area and finally completed successfully with the recognition rate over 99%.
+So I also searched the articles in this area and finally completed it successfully with a recognition rate of over 99%.

 The main processes are as follows.